What types of stalking or sexual assault protective orders are there? How long do they last?

 An ex parte order is a temporary order that you would request from the judge in court for immediate protection.
 To get this order, the judge must believe (from reading your petition) that you have been the victim of stalking or sexual assault and that an immediate protective order is necessary.
 It generally lasts for 20 days.2

 A final order (also called a “long-term” order), is issued by the judge following a hearing in court.
 At the hearing, the judge will review your petition (request) for a protective order as well as any evidence or witnesses you bring to court with you.
-If you are granted a final order, it will generally last for 6 months.3
+If you are granted a final order, it will generally last for one year.3

 1 Alaska Statute § 18.65.855(b)